AkashSkySingh/NightStock/README.md

 [heroku]: http://www.nightstock.net/#/

 NightStock is a full-stack web application inspired by 500px.
-It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Redux architectural framework on the frontend via ES6.
+NightStock utilizes Ruby on Rails on the back-end, a PostgreSQL database, and React.js with a Redux architectural framework on the front-end via ES6.

 ![image of Root page](/docs/wireframes/RootPage.png)